karthikumarathi/interviews/Docker-Kubernetes/README.md

 ## Smoke Test the app
-Check the **EXTERNAL-IP** column and copy the IP address associated with the sampleapp-service.
+Check the **EXTERNAL-IP** column and copy the IP address associated with the sampleapp-service.<br/>
 Access the app through browser http://<ipaddress>